 Breakfast is served with homemade bread that comes fresh out of the beehive oven, complementing pasture-raised eggs and other sustainable goodies.

-Woodstock is a rather whimsical little town, with attractions like Roseland Cottage, the elegantly ornate 19th century home that serves as a stunning example of gothic revival architecture, and Woodstock Orchards, the pick-your-own farm where you can PYO apples and blueberries (in season) and sample some of their famous apple cider donuts.
+Woodstock is a rather whimsical little town, with attractions like Roseland Cottage, the elegantly ornate 19th century home that serves as a stunning example of gothic revival architecture, and Woodstock Orchards, the PYO farm where you can PYO apples and sample some of their famous apple cider donuts.

 If you’re looking to unwind and relax (and feel great about your carbon footprint!), Woodstock Sustainable Farms is the destination for you!

 Riverwind Inn, Deep River